 Coronavirus Business Interruption Loan Scheme

 Investec is an accredited lender for the Coronavirus Business Interruption Loan Scheme (CBILS).
-We are now accepting applications and look forward to helping small businesses through this tough time.

 What is CBILS?

 CBILS is designed to support the continued provision of finance to small and medium-sized enterprises (SMEs) in the UK during the Covid-19 outbreak.
 The scheme, managed by the British Business Bank (BBB) and delivered through more than 60 accredited lenders, provides the lender with a government-backed guarantee, potentially enabling a ‘no’ credit decision from a lender to become a ‘yes’.
 Note: The borrower remains fully liable for the debt.

 CBILS enables lenders to provide facilities of up to £5m to smaller businesses across the UK who are experiencing lost or deferred revenues, leading to disruptions to their cash flow.

 The scheme supports a wide range of business finance products, including term loans, overdrafts, invoice finance and asset finance facilities.

 Under CBILS, the first 12 months of interest on the facility and any arrangement fees will be paid by the UK government as a Business Interruption Payment.
 This means that businesses will benefit from no upfront costs and lower initial repayments.